-THE FOURTH SUNDAY OF EASTER
+THE FIFTH SUNDAY OF EASTER

-MAY 11, 2025 10:00 AM, RITE II
+MAY 18, 2025 10:00 AM, RITE II

 LIVE FAITHFULLY.

-The Holy Eucharist The Fourth Sunday of Easter May 11, 2025 • 10 AM Saint Paul's Episcopal Church, Waco, TX ••• Live Faithfully Worship lies at the heart of the Christian life.
+The Holy Eucharist

+The Fifth Sunday of Easter

+May 18, 2025 • 10 AM

+Saint Paul's Episcopal Church, Waco, TX

+••• Live Faithfully

+Worship lies at the heart of the Christian life.
 It is in worship that we express our theology and define our identity.
 It is through encountering God within worship that we are formed and transformed as the people of God.
 One of the glories of the Episcopal Church is its liturgical worship.
 Liturgy refers to the patterns, forms, words, and actions through which public worship is conducted.

 In the Christian tradition, there are a few dates in the liturgical calendar that are especially appropriate for baptism.
 These days are The Baptism of Our Lord, The Easter Vigil, The Day of Pentecost, and All Saints' Day.
 If you or a member of your family would like to receive the rite of baptism, please contact the church office.

 The people's responses are in bold.

 When the service is accompanied by music, it often begins with an instrumental piece of music, during which the congregation can prepare for worship.

-The flowers on the altar today are given in thanksgiving for my mother and all mothers by Laura Mayfield Williams.
-PRELUDE: Veni Creator Spiritus
+The flowers on the altar today are given to the glory of God by Nancy Callan and in loving memory of Woody Callan, Jr.

+PRELUDE: Sonata